|

-Menopause is like, when a girl first starts her period as she has now “become a
+Menopause is like, when a girl first starts her period as she has now "become a woman" and when a woman experiences menopause it is "the big change", so it is like experiencing that feeling all over again, only this time you are much older!

 The most common early menopause signs symptoms include: